-To support the smooth transition of people with disability accessing the NDIS in year 1 areas across NSW, Ageing, Disability and Home Care (ADHC) is writing to people with disability who are currently accessing specialist disability supports through the NSW government to inform them of how and when they will access the NDIS.
+To support the smooth transition of people with disability accessing the NDIS in year 1 areas across NSW, Ageing, Disability and Home Care (ADHC) has written to people with disability who currently access specialist disability supports through the NSW government to inform them of how and when they will access the NDIS.

 With so many people coming into the scheme in such a short time it is important that there is a planned approach to how they access the NDIS.

 Although transition for people accessing all types of services start from 1 July, most people living in large and small residential centres, group homes, hostels, attendant care, in-home support or alternative family placement will be the first to move into the NDIS.

 Most people who attend day, recreation and life skills programs as well as people who receive support from therapy, early or behaviour intervention programs or use case management services will also begin to move into the NDIS from July 2017.